tst-race/race-quickstart/README.md

 ## What is RACE?
 RACE is an open source project aimed at developing technologies to provide metadata-anonymous, secure, and resilient messaging for users around the world.
 RACE provides anonymity by routing messages through an overlay network of volunteer servers using cryptographic algorithms that prevent a malicious subset of these servers from determining who is messaging whom.
 RACE uses specialized networking protocols to prevent connections between individual members of the network from being detected or blocked.
 RACE is built to run in a dockerized linux environment and on Android devices.
+For more details on the concept, see [What is RACE: The Longer Story](https://github.com/tst-race/race-docs/blob/main/what-is-race.md).

 ## What is Race-in-the-Box (RIB)?
 RIB is an orchestration framework for making it easy to configure and test different RACE network deployments.
 RIB manages fetching prebuilt code from repositories, configuring docker containers and networks, creating configuration files, and automating client messaging behavior to facilitate performance and security testing.
 RIB is _not_ intended to be used for instantiating and running a real-world RACE deployment.